 Heat soybean oil to 365°F. and fry the fish for about 7 minutes or until they float to the top.
 Fry a couple nuggets at a time.
 I like my fish golden brown so I add another 2-3 minutes.

-This is part of a sponsored campaign with Latina Mom Bloggers and the United Soybean Board.
+This is part of a sponsored campaign with United Soybean Board.
 However, all opinions expressed are my own.